jlengstorf/eslint-plugin-replyguy/README.md

 ![The plugin in action](https://res.cloudinary.com/jlengstorf/video/upload/vs_60,dl_150,e_loop/v1596922463/oss/eslint-plugin-replyguy/wnkulwmpqhfdkej133in.gif)

-This plugin was inspired by [@cassidoo’s Reply Guys video](https://twitter.com/cassidoo/status/1284201376516435968) and multiple daily reminders that no matter what you tweet, there’s a Reply Guy ready to tell you you’re wrong.
+This plugin was inspired by [@cassidoo’s Reply Guys video](https://twitter.com/cassidoo/status/1284201376516435968) and multiple daily reminders that no matter what you tweet, there’s a Reply Guy ready to tell you you’re wrong. [@tesseralis was tweeting about this long before I had this idea.](https://twitter.com/tesseralis/status/1260665841978204161)

 ## Install & Config